An Introduction to Technical Indicators

 Moving Averages and Trend Indicators

 Moving averages are perhaps the simplest of indicators, consisting of a running average of the prices over the previous X number of periods.
-Moving averages can provide clarity when the price action is too volatile to make sense of trends.
+They can provide clarity when the price action is too volatile to make sense of trends.

 The direction of a moving average can be used to identify the direction of the trend.
 Or, several moving averages can be used together to identify short-term, medium-term and long-term trends.
 Moving average crossovers can also signal changes in trend.